HotDB-Community/hotdb-documents/docs/en/latest/hotdb-management.md

 **Operation instructions:**

-Click the [×] button in the upper right corner to retract the pop-up window, and log in again or refresh the page to re-activate the pop-up window;
+Click the \[X] button in the upper right corner to retract the pop-up window, and log in again or refresh the page to re-activate the pop-up window;

-Click the [I got it] button to retract the pop-up window, and log in again or refresh the page to re-activate the pop-up window;
+Click the \[I got it] button to retract the pop-up window, and log in again or refresh the page to re-activate the pop-up window;

-Click the [Not Prompt] button to retract the pop-up window, and the pop-up window will not be re-activated when logging in again or refreshing the page.
+Click the \[Not Prompt] button to retract the pop-up window, and the pop-up window will not be re-activated when logging in again or refreshing the page.

 **Email example**: The email prompt for "License authorization information cannot be updated" is as follows: